A story with high stakes will draw your audience in and make your story feel more important.

 Your story will follow your Protagonist, your main character, on their journey to try and get something they want or need in their lives.
 The stakes of your story are how much your character will suffer if they fail.
 The higher the stakes, the tenser and more dramatic your story will be.

-Your character is motivated to get something at the inciting incident, and through the course of the story you show them trying to get it.
+Your character is motivated to get something at the inciting incident.
+Through the course of the story you show them trying to get it.
 The climax of your story is where they either get it, or have to come to terms with the fact they can’t have it.

 Whatever it is they want, you have to show your audience why it matters.
 Something in that characters life is unsatisfactory, and they want to change it.
 This explains why they are motivated to change it, but there has to be a risk involved.

 The risk of going after what you want is that you could fail.
-That is a weight that you carry around your neck the entire time you’re trying, and every time a conflict arises that might derail you from getting what you want, that weight gets a little heavier.
+That is a weight that you carry around your neck the entire time you’re trying.
+Every time a conflict arises that might derail you from getting what you want, that weight gets a little heavier.
 If you really want something, the fear of failing is a hard one to carry.
 If your character isn’t struggling with that weight, then they are not motivated enough.

 What Does The Antagonist Want?